-EdTech (Educational Technology), or E-learning are becoming increasingly popular ways to enrich or even partly replace current education systems.
-Not only does it provide a way for students to plan their homework and track their overall progress, EdTech is also a great solution for students who are unable to go to school physically because of an illness, disability, or other reasons.
+At Lizard Global, we believe that any industry can greatly benefit from a digital transformation.
+Our portfolio includes more than 20 verticals, full of different projects, all unique in their own way.
+The education industry is a frontrunner in the journey towards digitization.
+EdTech (Educational Technology) is becoming increasingly popular as a tool to enrich or even partly replace current education systems.
+Not only can EdTech provide ways for students to plan their homework and track their overall progress, it can also be a great solution for students who are unable to go to school physically because of an illness, disability, or other reasons.
 More recently, digital education has proven itself to be essential in times of crisis such as the lockdowns due to the Coronavirus that closed down schools and universities around the world.
-Digital education tools formed a perfect solution for students to schedule their weekly tasks, and stay up-to-date with their school work.
+Digital education tools formed a perfect solution for students to virtually attend classes, schedule their weekly tasks, and stay up-to-date with their school work.

-Digital applications offering educational tools free the way towards a worldwide increase in education, and with it an increased chance to find a job and live independently.
+Digital applications offering educational tools break down barriers and free the way towards a worldwide increase in educational opportunities and with it an increased chance to find better jobs and live independently.
 Students who used to be unable to go to school because of a disability, financial lackings, or geographical hindrances can now access an already immensely diverse offering of educational tools on the internet.

 Implementing educational technologies in application development has resulted in a wide variety of E-learning tools that change the way we learn and teach.
 From educational videos on YouTube to gamified applications, EdTech is continuously evolving and improving, and as a result, has become more and more accessible for students and teachers with different backgrounds.
 Here are some examples of technologies that are greatly impacting the world of education: